MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityLabelRetentionLabelDispositionReviewStage.md

 ## SYNOPSIS
 When action at the end of retention is chosen as 'dispositionReview', dispositionReviewStages specifies a sequential set of stages with at least one reviewer in each stage.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSecurityLabelRetentionLabelDispositionReviewStage](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityLabelRetentionLabelDispositionReviewStage?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)